turnerlabs/docker-nginx-php/readme.md

-alpine linux base image with:
+Alpine Linux base image with:
 - nginx
-- php 5.6
+- php 7
 - composer
 - new relic